 - Nutrient solution reservoir: nutrient solution reservoir

-- Growing media, which can be coir, vermiculite, or perlite.
+- Growing media, which can be coco coir hydroponics, vermiculite, or perlite.

 - Thread the wick through the hole in the bottom of the growing tray